neurodevs/node-csv-extractor/README.md

 const extractedRecord = extractor.extract([
     {
         column: 'The column you want to search',
-        value: 'The value to match in the specified column',
+        value: 'The value to match in the column',
-        extract: 'The column from which you want to extract data' },
+        extract: 'The column to extract data from',
+    },
     {
-        column: ...,
-        value: ...,
-        extract: ...
+        column: 'Another column to search',
+        value: 'Another value to match',
+        extract: 'Another column to extract',
     }
 ])
 ```

 ## Example use case for a stroboscopic session with EEG

-Assuming that you have a CSV file like this:
+### Example CSV Format

 | segment-name    | mean-alpha-band-power |
 |-----------------|-----------------------|